HOMELAB

 docker stop nginx

-docker start nginx
+docker rm nginx

 Docker Compose